Download Full Text (18.7 MB)

 agent-based models, bifurcation, cellular automata, chaos, complex systems, differential equations, dynamical networks, dynamical systems, mathematical models, network analysis, nonlinear systems, science, STEM

 Sayama, Hiroki, "Introduction to the Modeling and Analysis of Complex Systems" (2015).
-Open SUNY Textbooks.
+Milne Open Textbooks.
 14.

 Creative Commons License